yAOwzers/tp/docs/DeveloperGuide.md

 #### 2.13 Finding a Notebook/Section/Page using a keyword

 2.13.1.
 Finding all notebooks/sections/pages that contains a specified keyword.
 i.
-Prerequistes: User must be in the Notebook mode.
+Prerequisites: User must be in the Notebook mode.
 Enter `mode /n` command to enter Notebook mode.
 List all notebooks/sections/pages in the notebookShelf using the `list /a` command.
 There must be existing notebooks/sections/pages in the list.
 ii.
 Test case: `Find Project`
 Expected: All notebooks/sections/pages with tags that contains the word 'Project' will be printed.
 If the notebooks/sections/pages do not have tags, it will list the notebooks/sections/pages with titles that contain the keyword 'Project'.
 iii.
 Test case: `Find`